See you on the slopes until 26 April

 « I am Delphin, a customs officer posted to the Petit Saint-Bernard Pass since May 1910.
 Last winter my colleague Victor, who comes from Briançon, introduced me to a great invention: skis!
 They consist of two wooden planks that make it easy to slide and move across the snow.
 With our Italian colleagues, we even have fun racing and jumping.»

-Since ancient times, the Petit Saint-Bernard pass (2188 m) has been an important crossing point.
-Located on the Via Alpis Graia, the Roman road built on the order of Julius Caesar, it connects Milan to Vienne (Isère).
-At the Petit Saint-Bernard pass, the border will evolve over time.
-In 1902, on the site of the time, Pierre Chanoux, rector of the Hospice, had a statue dedicated to Saint-Bernard built.
-In 1947, the Treaty of Paris chose the watershed between the Reclus torrent and the Doire du Verney.
-It currently passes through the center of the “cromlech”.
-The latter, a circle of approximately 75 meters in diameter formed of 46 stones, was undoubtedly made in the Neolithic era, but its dating remains delicate.
-Meeting place for people from both sides, place of ceremonies, burial enclosures?
-Despite numerous archaeological excavations, its function still remains unknown.
+Since antiquity, the Petit Saint-Bernard Pass (2188 m) has been an important crossing point.
+Located on Via Alpis Graia, the Roman road built under the order of Julius Caesar, it connected Milan to Vienne (Isère).
+At the Petit Saint-Bernard Pass, the border has shifted over time.
+In 1902, along the route of the time, Pierre Chanoux, rector of the Hospice, erected a statue dedicated to Saint Bernard.
+In 1947, the Paris Treaty established the watershed line between the Reclus torrent and the Doire du Verney.
+It now passes through the center of the “cromlech.”
+This structure, a circle about 75 meters in diameter formed by 46 stones, was likely created during the Neolithic period, though its exact dating remains uncertain.
+Was it a meeting place for the people of both sides, a ceremonial site, or a funerary enclosure?
+Despite extensive archaeological excavations, its function remains unknown.

 THE EYES OF THE DEFENSIVE SYSTEM

-The fort is built on the ruins of an 18th century Sardinian redoubt, hence its name.
-It was erected from 1892 to 1894 to protect the Petit Saint-Bernard pass.
-Made up of 3 barracks buildings that can accommodate 144 men and 6 officers, it is hidden behind the rocky ridge, to protect itself from enemy fire.
-Later, 1 defensive enclosure, 1 rock shelter, 3 casemates and 1 cable car will complete the defense system.
+The fort is built on the ruins of a Sardinian redoubt from the 18th century, hence its name.
+It was constructed between 1892 and 1894 to protect the Petit Saint-Bernard Pass.
+Composed of 3 barracks buildings that could house 144 men and 6 officers, it is hidden behind the rocky ridge to shield it from enemy fire.
+Later, a defensive wall, a rock shelter, 3 casemates, and a cable car were added to enhance the defensive system.

-JUNE 1940: THE ATTACK ON THE COL DU PETIT SAINT-BERNARD
+JUNE 1940: THE ATTACK ON THE PETIT SAINT-BERNARD PASS

 Italy's entry into the war alongside Germany led to the Italian attack on June 21, 1940.
-The defense was based on the fort of La Redoute Ruinée, occupied by a section of the 70th BAF (Alpine Fortress Battalion) and in outpost by the 215th RI (Infantry Regiment) and the 164th RAP (Positional Artillery Regiment).
-After a bombardment by artillery and from the air, the Italian soldiers emerge through the border passes.
-But they find themselves blocked by the fort of La Redoute Ruinée.
+The defense relied on the fort of the Redoute Ruinée, occupied by a section of the 70th BAF (Bataillon Alpin de Forteresse), with the 215th RI (Infantry Regiment) and the 164th RAP (Position Artillery Regiment) as outposts.
+After a bombardment by artillery and aerial strikes, Italian soldiers advanced through the border passes.
+However, they were halted by the Redoute Ruinée.
 Several violent attacks were repelled during the days of June 21 and 22.
-Despite everything, the Italians managed to progress towards the Isère valley.
-The armistice puts an end to military operations, the undefeated garrison leaves La Redoute Ruinée on July 2, 1940.
+Despite this, the Italians managed to advance towards the Isère valley.
+The armistice ended military operations, and the undefeated garrison left the Redoute Ruinée on July 2, 1940.

 HENRI DESSERTEAUX